AndrewG13/6502-Virtual-Machine/README.md

 ## How to run
 It is highly recommended to run this project in Visual Studio Code, using a Bash terminal within.

+- Initially clone this repository (from any terminal of choice) `git clone https://github.com/AndrewG13/6502-Virtual-Machine.git`

 - First run `npm install`
 To install node dependencies.